Programming SidecarTridge Multi-device

 Memory mapping

-The memory mapping of the Multi-device board is defined in the file memmap_romemul.id and it performs significant changes to the standard memory mapping of a RP2040 application.
+The memory mapping of the Multi-device board is defined in the file rp/src/memmap_rp.ld and it performs significant changes to the standard memory mapping of a RP2040 application.
 The memory mapping of the Multi-device board is:

-• RAM: Reduced from the 264KBytes found in the Raspberry Pi Pico W boards to 128Kbytes.
+• RAM: Reduced from the 264KBytes found in the Raspberry Pi Pico W boards to 192Kbytes (origin 0x20000000, length 192K).

 • SCRATCH_X: No changes.